PubInv/Ox/firmware/lib/PIDC/PIDController.md

-			If the desired pressure is too low and the current pressure limits is well above the desired pressure.

-				kp is slightly increased since we need to desired pressure quickly.
+			If the desired pressure is too low and the current pressure limits is well above the desired pressure. kp is slightly increased since we need to desired pressure quickly.

 				ki and kd are slightly increased too to reduce oscillations when we are nearing the desired pressure.

 		InitialControlGainsValve:
 			Checks if the onTime is less than 40 percent of the OffTime.

 				If thats the case, kp, ki and kd are all increased at the start to make sure the current pressure is near the desired pressure at the start.
 				This makes sure the desired pressure is achieved within the given time duration.

-			Checks if the onTime is greater than 40 percent of the OffTime.
+			Checks if the onTime is greater than 50 percent of the OffTime.

 				If thats the case, integral and derivative gains are made higher than the proportional gain to make sure that there are no oscillations while reaching the desired pressure.
 				Since the onTime is higher than the offTime, we can clearly say that the pressure rate will be higher.
 				However, there might be certain cases where the current pressure is well above the desired pressure.
 				In such cases, we are making sure that the error is not too large by keeping the proportional gain above 0.5;

-multiplyGains:

-			Takes in the values and alters the gains accordingly.
+		multiplyGains: Takes in the values and alters the gains accordingly.

-computeSum:

-			Computes the controller value : Sum = kp * error + kd * derivative error + ki * integral error.
+		computeSum: Computes the controller value : Sum = kp * error + kd * derivative error + ki * integral error.

-changeTiming:

-			Takes in the controller sum and changes the start time and stop time of valves.
+		changeTiming:	Takes in the controller sum and changes the start time and stop time of valves.

 		immediateChange:
 			Making sure the stop time of the current valve is increased and the start time of the valve at the outlet is decreased to increase oxygen flow.

-			If the error at the next time step is greater than the error at the previous time step, Closing the current valve and opening the next valve to make sure that the O2 goes through the sink and not through the outlet.
+			Closing the current valve and opening the next valve to make sure that the O2 goes through the sink and not through the outlet.

 		ControllerComp:
 			*ON TIME*

 			For every valve, during the start of OnTime,